nicolasdanelon/UnofficialDocs/source/reference/snippets.rst

     Actual snippet content.

 ``tabTrigger``
     Implicit key binding for this snippet.
-The last key (implicitly) is ``TAB``.
+The last key (implicit) is ``TAB``.

 ``scope``
     Scope selector to activate this snippet.

 ``description``
-    User-friendly description, for when it's a menu item.
+    Friendly description to be used when the snippet is shown as a menu item.

 Escape Sequences
 ****************